tochiResources/assets-web/README.md

 Assets used in tochiResources web technology apps.

 ## Install
-1. Download tochiResources assets pack from [here](https://github.com/@tochiresources/assets-web/releases/latest).
+1. Download tochiResources assets from the [latest releases](https://github.com/@tochiresources/assets-web/releases/latest).
 2. Unzip in your root folder.

 Also install with `npm` if you wish to use the API: